pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-The standard library prelude is a module in the standard library, i.e. `std::prelude::v1`, that gets auto imported at the top of every other module, i.e. `use std::prelude::v1::*`.
-Thus the following traits are always in scope and we never have to explicitly import them ourselves because they're part of the prelude:
+The standard library prelude is a module in the standard library, i.e. `std::prelude::v1`, that gets auto-imported at the top of every other module, i.e. `use std::prelude::v1::*`.
+Thus the following traits are always in scope and we never have to explicitly import them ourselves, because they're part of the prelude:
 - [AsMut](#asref--asmut)
 - [AsRef](#asref--asmut)
 - [Clone](#clone)